 I’ve been a fan of coffee (and carbs too, obviously) since before Coffee n Carbs’ inception, so it only makes sense now that I’m living in coffee country of the country of coffee that I seek out the cafés that serve the best coffee.
 As our Coffee n Carbs group expands its meetings beyond its original location, I’ve taken it upon myself to share the experiences and wisdom I’ve gained thus far from visiting different shops in the region.
 So here it is, in somewhat of the order that I discovered them, I’ve laid out some of my favorite spots to get my coffee fix in this area.
 At all of these places, you can also get yourself a tasty little something, so that you too can have your own “Coffee n Carbs.”

 Juan Valdez ~ The Starbucks of Colombia, if you will.
 As a (former?)
 Starbucks junkie living in a city without one, this is the closest I can get to the look, feel and number of menu items of my sorely missed, overpriced, overly-customizable specialty coffee drink place.
 Although Jimmy V’s (as some fellows who are Juan Valdez regulars refer to it) menu options are not as vast as Starbucks, fear not, as they do share the trait of having overpriced (by peso standards for Juan Valdez), yet refreshingly tasty variety coffee drinks.
-Nonetheless, I do enjoy coming here for a latte tradicional con hielo, a simple iced latte, as I haven’t found many good ones anywhere else, since most places seem to forget that coffee is the main component of the drink and not milk.
+Nonetheless, I do enjoy coming here for a latte tradicional con hielo, a simple iced latte, as I haven’t found many good ones anywhere else, since most places seem to forget that coffee still belongs in this drink.

 Café Quindío ~ A pinky-out-while-holding-your-coffee-cup kind of place, but even if that’s not your preferred way to sip your morning mud, don’t let that stop you from trying this splendid coffee joint!
 This place is unique in that their menu shows and explains all of the different methods that your cup can be prepared so that you can have your coffee al gusto, just how you like it.
 If you want something a little fancier than just coffee, I can assure you, Café Quindío does fancy.
 You can order cappuccinos, lattes, tea, granizados (blended beverages) or just about anything your heart desires and even things you might not realize you desire, but you soon will; e.g. I had my first limonada con café granizado here.